-Currently the Centers for Disease Control outlines the rules and requirements for cruise ships sailing from the United States under its Conditional Sailing Order.
-This includes everything from policies for testing crew members to what to do if there are cases on a ship to rules surrounding masking and distancing.
+Currently the Centers for Disease Control offers a voluntary program to follow for ships sailing in the United States (nearly every cruise ship is opted in).
+This includes everything from policies for testing crew members, to what to do if there are cases on a ship, to recommendations surrounding masking and distancing.

-In addition, the health agency publishes regular updates about the status of cases on cruise ships using a color-coded table.
-While it doesn’t provided actual numbers of cases, it does tell you which ships have possibly had bouts of the virus.
-This gives public insight into what’s happening on all the ships either sailing or planning to sail from the United States.
+In addition, the health agency publishes regular updates about the status of cases on cruise ships using a color-coded system.
+While it doesn’t provide actual case numbers, it does tell the public which ships have possibly had bouts of the virus.
+This gives insight into what’s happening on all the ships either sailing or planning to sail from the United States.

 In This Article...

 Below is the current status of all ships tracked by the CDC.
 While the CDC only provides the latest day’s update on its website, we’ve included past days so that you can see how the status of each vessel changes.
 We continue to update this table regularly to track each ship’s status over time.
 The CDC releases new data each weekday.

 Data from May 13 (posted May 16) shows 80 of 91 ships the CDC tracks have “non-green” status, indicating the possibility of COVID cases during the past seven days.
 Keep in mind that the status changes from green with as little as one case.

 Note: The box color for each ship listed shows its status.
 A status other than green does not definitively mean cases were found on the ship.
 “HV” stands for highly vaccinated cruise ship.
 More discussion of colors and vaccination status is covered in “What the Color-Coded Status Means” below.

 (Click to Enlarge)

 Recent Updates and Commentary